Bijikyu/coreCSS/README.md

 Also includes...
 * The features from normalize CSS to make sure that your site will be more universally the same across browsers
+* Class based positioning attributes for flexbox (row, col, center, centerAlign, and so on) & width (col50, col80, etc, for 50% & 80% respectively)
 * It also has some basic built in CSS animations
 * Default media queries to make elements responsive to any screen size
 * A variables.css style sheet template which allows you to stylistically change a whole page by just changing the values of the variables (for instance, the corners of a card,